NUS (National Union of Students) websites for England, Scotland, Wales and NI

 Once designs are approved for build, create a component library and style guides for colours, typography, icons, imagery, button & link states, sizing and spacing.

-After launch, carry out regular A/B testing on page designs, page elements and imagery to discover what works best and ensure success.
+regular A/B testing on page designs, page elements and imagery to discover what works best and ensure success.